Prag8855/aab/content/guides/moving-out.md

 ## Stop paying the [TV tax](/glossary/Rundfunkbeitrag)

 If you leave Germany, you must tell the GEZ.
 You will not get any more [GEZ/Rundfunkbeitrag](/glossary/Rundfunkbeitrag) letters.
 You can deregister [on the Rundfunkbeitrag website](https://www.rundfunkbeitrag.de/buergerinnen_und_buerger/formulare/abmelden/index_ger.html).
+You can also [pay someone to do it for you](/out/deregistrationde-gez).

 **[What is the Rundfunkbeitrag? ➞ How to deregister](/guides/gez-rundfunkbeitrag#how-to-stop-paying)**